Defines the fixed model for a hierarchical or double hierarchical generalized linear model (R.W. Payne, Y. Lee, J.A. Nelder & M. Noh).

 The HGLM methodology also caters for structured dispersion models, in which fixed terms are included in the generalized linear models that are used to estimate the dispersion parameters.
 Currently these GLMs must have a gamma distribution.
 The

-DTERMS option lets you specify fixed terms for the GLM that estimates the residual dispersion parameter phi.
+DTERMS option allows you to specify fixed terms for the GLM that estimates the residual dispersion parameter phi.
 The

 DLINK parameter specifies the link to use with the dispersion model, the

-DOFFSET option lets you specify an offset variate, and the
+DOFFSET option allows you to specify an offset variate, and the

 DDISPERSION option defines the dispersion parameter for the dispersion GLM (default 1).
 You can also extend the GLM to become an HGLM (thus making the full model a double hierarchical generalized linear model or DHGLM), by using the